OGGM/oggm/docs/input-data.rst

 The default directories have been generated with the default parameters of the current stable OGGM version (and a few alternative combinations).
-If you want to change some of these parameters, you *may* have to start a run from a lower processing level and re-run the processsing tasks.
+If you want to change some of these parameters, you *may* have to start a run from a lower processing level and re-run the processing tasks.
 Whether or not this is necessary depends on the stage of the workflow you'd like your computations to diverge from the defaults (this will become more clear a we provide example use cases below).